spryker/spryker-docs/docs/scos/user/features/202108.0/shared-carts-feature-overview.md

 11. **Duplicating a shopping cart**: The shopping cart can be duplicated on the **Shopping Cart** page.

 12. **Dismissing a shared shopping cart**: Company users within one business unit can share carts.
-Such carts can be dissmissed if they, for example, are no longer needed.
+Such carts can be dismissed if they, for example, are no longer needed.

 13. **Deleting a shopping cart**: The shopping cart can be deleted on the **Shopping Cart** page.
 Deleting a shared shopping cart also deletes it for users it has been shared with.